cosmos72/cl-parametric-types/README.md

             T2 second;
         }

+  Note: also `TEMPLATE-STRUCT` accepts arbitrary lambda-lists as its arguments, including optional arguments, keyword arguments, and &rest.

 - `TEMPLATE-CLASS` declares that a standard-object is parametric, i.e. that the "abstract" source code you provide  will be later instantiated on "concrete" types.
 For example,